rohan908/team-o-copy/readme.md

 ## Miscellaneous

-The following details the remaining files that can be found in the top-level of the repo
+The following details the remaining files that can be found in the top-level of the repo.

-### .run

-This is a folder used by WebStorm to store the bundled run configurations. **DO NOT modify this file**.

-### deploy.sh

-This is a file that contains a script to auto-run and deploy the production docker containers

 ### .turbo